space-code/cqrs/README.md

 container.register { ExampleQueryHandler() }
 ```

-4. Create an instance of a `CommandDispatcher` or a `QueryDispatcher` with created container, like this:
+4. Create an instance of a `CommandDispatcher` or a `QueryDispatcher` with the created container, like this:
 ```swift
 import CQRS